-A. If the proposed development falls within the Central City (Park Planning District 4), the Developer shall pay a Central City Flat Fee per each additional detached single-family or two-family residential Dwelling Unit.
+A. If the proposed residential development falls within the Central City (Park Planning District 4), the Developer shall pay a Central City Flat Fee per each additional residential dwelling unit in lieu of a land dedication and associated fees.
 Fees will be assessed at the time of building permitting.
 Fees must be paid before a building permit will be issued.
 If mutually agreed between the Developer and the Park & Recreation Department, credits against this fee may be granted when there is public or private parkland proposed for the site and/or when park facility development is proposed.
 Agreements concerning parkland classification and acceptability, and determinations of allowable fee credits, must be formalized prior to release of the first building permit.
 The Central City Flat Fee is based on current costs for land acquisition and park development and may be adjusted administratively on an annual basis up to the annual amount of change in the Consumer Price Index (CPI).
 Any fee increase or decrease greater than the CPI shall require the approval of the City Council.
 The Central City Flat Fee shall be: